 How to Choose a Squarespace Template

-If you're asking ‘how do I choose a Squarespace template?’ you've probably spent the last half an hour drooling over pretty templates and getting frustrated at how little information is provided to help you choose.
+If you're asking ‘how do I choose a Squarespace template?’ you've probably spent the last hour drooling over pretty templates and searching for clues to find out which is best for you.

 In fact, for most small websites, there's no need to overthink the template selection process.
-Simply choose the template most similar to the kind of website you want to build.
+Simply choose the one that looks most similar to the kind of website you want to build.

 The problem is, different templates provide different style options and features.
 An e-commerce template might look great but not give you precisely what you need for the products you sell.
 What if you make the wrong decision?

-The easy way to choose a Squarespace template
+The easy way to choose a Squarespace template: Use Brine

 Squarespace templates comes in groups or families.
 The Brine 'family' is a bunch of templates with the same underlying structure and style options, but a different design for each member of the family.
 Not actually different templates at all then, just different places to start.